dolittle-entropy/playbook/playbook/_docs/BestPractices/Engineers-checklist.md

 ## Source Control

-- [ ] The main branch is locked.
+- [ ] A clear responsibility for the main branch has been established in the team (we recommend only merging through pull-requests)
-- [ ] Merges are done through PRs.
-- [ ] PRs reference related work items.
+- [ ] There is a clear concensus on how to write commit-messages (see our recommendations under [Source Control](../../SourceControlDetails#write-good-commit-messages) for more details)
-- [ ] Commit history is consistent and commit messages are informative (what, why).
+- [ ] Commit history is consistent and commit messages are informative.
-- [ ] Secrets are not part of the commit history or made public.
+- [ ] Secrets are never part of the commit history or made public.
 - [ ] Public repositories follow the [OSS guidelines](source-control/readme.md#creating-a-new-repository), see `Required files in default branch for public repositories`.

 More details on [Source Control](source-control/readme.md)